Browser does not support script.

 If your appeal does not meet all the above, we will not consider it and we will write to you explaining the reason why.

-If your appeal is eligible, it will be considered by the University Vice Chancellor who will confirm the decision in writing within 2 weeks (excluding bank holidays and University closures).
-The Vice Chancellor may remove or vary the conditions imposed by the Temporary Suspension Panel.
+If your appeal is eligible, it will normally be considered by a member of the University’s Executive who will confirm the decision in writing within 2 weeks (excluding bank holidays and University closures).
+The member of Executive may remove or vary the conditions imposed by the Temporary Suspension Panel.